oasis-tcs/codelist-genericode/README.md

 For genericode v1.0 cs02, the chain of package ZIP files begins [here for OASIS members](https://www.oasis-open.org/apps/org/workgroup/codelist/document.php?document_id=68158) and [here for the general public](https://www.oasis-open.org/committees/document.php?document_id=68158), but be careful to note these links are to the _start_ of the chain.
 See the top of the document revision history below the metadata for the most current package in the chain of uploaded revisions.

-The results in the Actions tab eventually are deleted automatically by GitHub, but if you have no need for a particular build result, you can delete it to save space because of the multiple ZIPs the downloads are quite large (>50Mb).
+The results in the Actions tab eventually are deleted automatically by GitHub, but if you have no need for a particular build result, you can delete it to save space.

 ## Contributions